-Since the times of Ancient Egypt, incense has proven to be a popular tool.
-Nowadays, it is burned primarily because people simply like the scent.
-However, it was originally used for more spiritual reasons.
+Since the times of Ancient Egypt, incense has proven to be a popular religious tool.
+Nowadays, it is burned primarily because people simply like the scent, despite originally being used primarily for spiritual reasons.
 Not only was incense burned as religious offerings, but it has also been found in burial tombs in Ancient Egypt.

 Although incense has many uses, traditionally it was primarily as a religious or spiritual offering.
 For thousands of years, people in India have been burning incense as religious offerings (pujas) in tribute to their many deities.